humdrum-tools/humdrum/toolkit-source/README.txt

 Tue May 27 23:06:36 PDT 2014
 ===========================================================================

+Subdirectories in toolkit-source directory:

+shell-programs    == Mostly sh shell interfaces to programs in awk-programs
+                     and c-programs that handle command-line option processing for the main awk and c programs.

-awk-programs	== AWK programs which are interfaced through shell-wrappers
+awk-programs      == AWK programs that are interfaced through the shell
-		   bash scripts.
+                     scripts in shell-programs.

 c-programs        == C program which need to be compiled and are interfaced
-		   with bash scripts in shell-wrappers.
+		     with shell scripts in shell-programs.

 helpscrn          == Help screens (accessed with -h option in programs) which
 		     are to be placed within $HUMDRUM/bin/helpscrn directory.

-shell-wrappers	== Bash-shell interfaces to awk-programs and c-programs.
-		   This scripts manage the options for the main programs.

-test		== Regression tests for programs.
+regression-tests  == Regression tests for Humdrum Toolkit programs.
+Type
+                     "make" or "make verbose" within the regression-tests directory to check programs for new errors.